If you’re wondering how to make the most of Spotify, Toni Malyn (our Head of Artist Relations & Marketing at EmuBands) has some great tips:

 Embedding a Spotify follow button in your website makes it easier for your fans to find and follow you.
 It’s simple code that works on any website.
 You can embed the button just by copying and pasting a short piece of code.
 For instructions, check out this website.

 Spotify’s Pre-Save feature allows fans to save a new track/release to their library, so that they can listen to it as soon as it is released.
-There’s ways to set it up, so that when someone pre-saves your music, they can also follow you at the same time.
+There are ways to set it up, so that when someone pre-saves your music, they can also follow you at the same time.

 This is super-easy to set up.
 We would recommend using SmartURL‘s ‘Pivot’ feature.
 It’s free!